IST: 00:00 PM

 Use our main INR converter to check the live SGD-INR mid-market rate before comparing provider quotes.

-1. Transfer fee — the explicit charge per transaction
+1. Transfer fee — the charge stated openly for each transaction

 Singapore-based providers tend to have tight margins on the SGD-INR corridor because of competition and volume.
 But differences still add up.
 Always compare the total INR the recipient gets for the same SGD amount.